stackbit-projects/potsnpans-59db1/src/pages/about.md

 Hosted by experienced chefs, focusing on sustainable and quality dishes

-Please meet our lovely chef for this session, based in München:
+Please meet our lovely chef, based in Munich:
 ###### Moritz Cebulj
 In terms of kitchen knowhow he's drawing experience from top notch restaurants such as "Schuhbecks in den Südtiroler Stuben", "Schuhbecks Fine Dining im Boettners" (both a michelin star and 17 points in guide GaultMillau) as well as "The Charles Hotel, Rocco Forte" (hotel of the year 2018).
 Combined with a creative, warm and funlovin' personality, it should make for a lovely session!